Working through a payroll umbrella company: the mechanics

 You may negotiate with the client to pay whatever personal expenses you both think to be reasonable, but only those expenses permitted by HMRC are paid to you free of tax.
 Other amounts received from the client as expenses but which are not allowed by HMRC go to increasing your salary.

-As well as claiming personal expenses from your client you may also claim certain personal expenses from Competex Umbrella and these expenses, together with the costs of employment (eg employer’s NI) are taken out of the total fund received from your client.
-If you wish to pay pension contributions out of your fund, the staff at Competex Umbrella can make appropriate arrangements, which could form part of your financial planning and lead to certain tax savings – see below.
+As well as claiming personal expenses from your client you may also claim certain personal expenses from Competex Pro and these expenses, together with the costs of employment (e.g. employer’s National Insurance) are taken out of the total fund received from your client.
+If you wish to pay pension contributions out of your fund, the staff at Competex Pro can make appropriate arrangements, which could form part of your financial planning and lead to certain tax savings – see below.

 What personal expenses can I claim?